BlogMaui ActivitiesWeddingsMaui CateringBali

 Hawaii Tsunamis

 Hawaii is located in the middle of the most dramatic environment on the planet.
-Being further away from any content than any other island in the world makes the Hawaiian Islands susceptible to all kinds of natural occurences.
+Being further away from any content than any other island in the world makes the Hawaiian Islands susceptible to all kinds of natural occurrences.

 Among these natural phenomena are Tsunamis, Hurricanes, earthquakes, volcanic eruptions, floods, snow, drought, and any other weather episode you can think of.